 - Gamification of work is a way of consciously designing the workplace to elicit the behavior necessary to created shared successes.
 It offers a toolbox to those who seek to enhance motivation and engagement at work, specifically when the interface between humans and ICT is involved.
 A gamified environment must have a degree of freedom in order to effectively engage employees, fun and creative input cannot be forced.

 - Game-based learning enhances current learning formats by incorporating the newest insights into how our brain works.
 In fact, game elements and interactive learning have always worked well to convey knowledge and alter the behavior of individuals and groups.

 A playful attitude to work and life, in general, holds great advantages.
 Especially while searching to increase our degree of freedom, new forms of cooperation and more flexible organizations.
 Playfulness and experimentation are much less fitting to an environment with a high dosage of seriousness and risk-aversion.
 There are a right time and place for the game designer in us to awaken, yet all of us have this capability to think about problems in a game-like way.
 Games work wonders especially when you and your organization are wrestling with Agile implementation.
 Besides, games have proven themselves for years now!

 So, if your aim is to effectively engage customers and employees, work processes should be designed human-centered, eliciting the desired behavior.
 No command and control, but a balance between guiding principles and self-directedness.
 Serious play supports this design of social innovation.
-It offers answers to challenges of the Agile frameworks.
+It offers answers to the challenges of the Agile frameworks.
 How does my organization stimulate cooperation between teams and departments?
-How do we motivate and reward customer oriented behavior?
+How do we motivate and reward customer-oriented behavior?
 Who can get away with doing the bare minimum?
 Every organization already plays a game.

-Be conscious and learn to think like a game designer so you can bring your A game!
+Be conscious and learn to think like a game designer so you can bring your A-game!